 Part B – The Opposite of Free

-If you have begun taking social security before 2017, your Medicare Part B premium will be deducted from your social security checks.
-The starting point for premiums in 2017 for such individuals would normally have been $134 based on the increase year over year from 2015’s Part B starting point cost.
+If you have begun taking social security before 2016, your Medicare Part B premium will be deducted from your social security checks.
+The starting point for premiums in 2016 for such individuals would normally have been $121.80 based on the increase year over year from 2015’s Part B starting point cost of $104.90.
 However, there is an odd exception under the social security rules known as the “hold harmless provision.”
 This law prohibits Social Security benefits from being reduced because of an increase in Medicare premiums if the cost increase in Medicare is above the cost of living adjustment for Social Security.
-Since the cost of Medicare Part B increased more than the cost of living adjustment for SS, there cannot be an increase of Medicare premiums due to this rule, thus the premiums are (on average) $109.
-For those individuals who have signed up for social security in 2017 OR have not signed up for Part B, the premiums have in fact increased to $134.
+Since there was no cost of living adjustment for social security in 2016, there cannot be an increase of Medicare premiums due to this rule, thus the premiums of last year ($104.90) is in effect.
+For those individuals who have signed up for social security in 2016 OR have not signed up for Part B, the premiums have in fact increased to $121.80.

-As noted in the chart, the income utilized for purposes of determining your premium is usually based on your last tax return on file, which would be your 2015 return for 2017 premiums.
+As noted above, the income utilized for purposes of determining your premium is usually based on your last tax return on file, which would be your 2014 return for 2016 premiums.
 However, you may be able to get the high-income surcharge reduced or eliminated if your income has decreased since then because of certain life-changing events, such as: